lazerwalker/Theseus/README.md

 ------------
 Although Theseus will eventually be available on the iOS App Store, you must currently compile it from source.

-It currently requires an iPhone 5S, as it makes use of the M7 motion coprocessor.
+Right now it will only work on an iPhone 5S, as it requires the M7 motion coprocessor.
+This will likely change.

 Assuming you want to run Theseus on your physical iPhone, you will need to be a member of Apple's [iOS Developer Program](https://developer.apple.com/devcenter/ios/index.action).

-1. Clone this git repo

-`git clone git@github.com:lazerwalker/Theseus.git`
+1. Clone this git repo: `git clone git@github.com:lazerwalker/Theseus.git`

 2. Copy `Configuration.plist.example` to `Configuration.plist`.